zarf-dev/proposals/0008-rework-inspect/README.md

   --components                  Comma-separated list of components whose manifests should be displayed.
 Adding this flag will skip the prompts for selected components.
 Globbing component names with '*' and deselecting 'default' components with a leading '-' are also supported.
 ```
 ### zarf dev inspect
-A new parent command `zarf dev inspect` will be introduced with the three subcommands specified below.
+A new command `zarf dev inspect` will be introduced with the three subcommands specified below.
 #### zarf dev inspect definition
 ```
 Displays the 'zarf.yaml' definition after flavors, templating, and component imports are applied